Measuring the value of libraries and Australia’s untapped literary heritage

 - has enduring cultural value to Australia (there are many indicators of this – it may have won or been short-listed for a prize, have been critically acclaimed, or perhaps represent a significant contribution to cultural understanding or the development of Australian literature); and,

 - has an author with a connection to Australia (e.g. the author was born here or wrote the book while a resident).

-As funding is limited, we won’t be able to digitise all books that are offered to this new collection.
+As funding is limited, we won’t be able to digitise all books that are offered to this new collection, and will not be considering illustrated books.
 We will prioritise titles for inclusion according to the advice provided by library collections experts.

-To help us select titles, expressions of interest should reach us by 1 September, 2020, and include relevant information about the proposed title, in particular:
+To help us select titles for this second phase, expressions of interest should reach us by 30 November, 2020, and include relevant information about the proposed title, in particular:

 - year of original publication (and any subsequent reissuing)

 - category (such as fiction, non-fiction or children's) and genre (for example crime, historical fiction or fantasy)